akshaydataenthu/Argulex/README.md

 - 🔎 **Semantic Legal Search** — Retrieve relevant laws/articles from user queries using Sentence Transformers.
 - 💬 **Chatbot Interface** — Ask any legal question and get structured, human-like answers.
-- 🗣️ **Voice Assistant** — Speak your query and hear back the AI-generated legal answer.
 - 🌐 **Web Interface** — User-friendly, browser-based access to the chatbot.

 ---